Skip to main content

 View Kubernetes events

 An event is any action that Kubernetes takes.
-For example, starting a container in a pod.
+For example, starting a pod, pulling an image, a pod crashing.

 Viewing Kubernetes events is helpful for debugging an app.